leekelleher/umbraco-talks/CG18/README.md

 Is it time to ditch your trusty starter kit, and break things down a bit more?
 Have the front-end cool kids got a point?

-This session will guide you through the concepts of atomic design, adopting a pattern-based ‘scientific’ process to establish a better workflow, creating a shared vocabulary for your team, and leading to simpler, easier to maintain, astonishingly neat Umbraco implementations.
+This session will guide you through the concepts of atomic design, adopting a pattern-based scientific process to establish a better workflow, creating a shared vocabulary for your team, and leading to simpler, easier to maintain, astonishingly neat Umbraco implementations.

 ### The Speakers